Synthetic-aperture radar: Ultra-wideband SAR

 A pulse-based radar system transmits very short pulses of electromagnetic energy, typically only a few waves or less.
 A very short pulse is, of course, a very rapidly changing signal, and thus occupies a very wide bandwidth.
 This allows far more accurate measurement of distance, and thus resolution.

 The main disadvantage of pulse-based UWB SAR is that the transmitting and receiving front-end electronics are difficult to design for high-power applications.
 Specifically, the transmit duty cycle is so exceptionally low and pulse time so exceptionally short, that the electronics must be capable of extremely high instantaneous power to rival the average power of conventional radars.
 (Although it is true that UWB provides a notable gain in channel capacity over a narrow band signal because of the relationship of bandwidth in the Shannon–Hartley theorem and because the low receive duty cycle receives less noise, increasing the signal-to-noise ratio, there is still a notable disparity in link budget because conventional radar might be several orders of magnitude more powerful than a typical pulse-based radar.)
 So pulse-based UWB SAR is typically used in applications requiring average power levels in the microwatt or milliwatt range, and thus is used for scanning smaller, nearer target areas (several tens of meters), or in cases where lengthy integration (over a span of minutes) of the received signal is possible.
-However, that this limitation is solved in chirped UWB radar systems.
+However, this limitation is solved in chirped UWB radar systems.

 The principal advantages of UWB radar are better resolution (a few millimeters using commercial off-the-shelf electronics) and more spectral information of target reflectivity.